suhasmaddali/Fake-News-Prediction/README.md

 4. Limited generalizability
 5. Ethical considerations

+## Exploratory Data Analysis (EDA)

+It is a method at which we explore the data to find meaningful patterns and insights.
+As a result, these insights could be reported to the business or the data could be modified to accurately represent the real-world scenario.

 ## Input

 The input to the model will be a collection of news articles, each with a title and body text.